MMorrison26/surfs_up/README.md

 # Surf 'n Shake in Oahu
 ## *Overview*
 Before Investor W. Avy decides to move forward with investing into a "Surf 'n Shake" shop in Oahu, he needs to have some weather analysis for his own peace of mind as well as his team of executives.
-By analyzing data not only during the most popular time of year for these two ventures (June) but perhaps the least popular time of year (December), they can determine whether the liability of weather is something worth the risk
+By analyzing data not only during the most popular time of year (June) for these two ventures but perhaps the least popular time of year (December), they can determine whether the liability of weather is worth the risk.

 ## *Results*
 * If the phrase "sunny and 75" is any indication of the "perfect weather," then Oahu in June looks ideal: a mean of 74.9° and a maximum that doesn't exceed 85°.
 Even the minimum of 64° isn't too shabby.
 See Figure A below. <br />